 Press conference in Paris, on December 22, 2018: "Les vaccins: une chance pour nos enfants!"
 (Vaccines, a chance for our children!)

-The vaccination obligation in France (11 vaccines now mandatory for children; against three previously) came into effect on January 1, 2018.
-A press conference was organized on December 22, 2017, in Paris, under the auspices of the Paris Descartes University, in partnership with the Institut Pasteur, Inserm and the Institut Pasteur.
-AP-HP.
-A series of interventions were proposed around the main topics under debate.
+The obligation to vaccinate in France (11 vaccines are now mandatory for children; as compared to three previously) came into effect on January 1, 2018.
+A press conference was organized on December 22, 2017, in Paris, under the auspices of the Paris Descartes University, in partnership with the Institut Pasteur, Inserm and AP-HP (Assistance Publique – Hôpitaux de Paris).
+A series of speeches were proposed around the main topics under debate.

 Les vaccins pour les nuls (Vaccines for Dummies), published by First